kaltura/playkit-js/docs/configuration.md

 >>##### Type: `boolean`
 >>##### Default: `false`
 >>##### Description: Indicates whether the video should be muted or not.
->>A Boolean attribute which indicates the default setting of the audio contained in the video.
+>>This is a Boolean attribute that indicates the default setting of the audio contained in the video.
 If set, the audio will be initially silenced.
-Its default value is false, meaning that the audio will be played when the video is played.
+The attribute's default value is false, which means that the audio will be played automatically when the video is played.
 >##
 >>### config.playback.options
 >>##### Type: `PKPlaybackOptionsObject`